bamidev/browser-window/docs/getting-started/WINDOWS.md

 The minimal version will be fine.
 You can also get the 32-bit binaries if you really want.

-Once downloaded, you will need to extract it somewhere These .tar.bz files are not readable by Windows itself.
+Once downloaded, you will need to extract it somewhere.
+These .tar.bz files are not readable by Windows itself.
 Good-old [WinRAR](https://www.rarlab.com/download.htm) should do the trick.